Cat Intake and Support

 If you have brought in kittens or adults:

 If this is an emergency, seek immediate help.
 Injured cats should be taken directly to a shelter or a veterinary emergency hospital.
-Sick neonatal kittens must be warmed before any feeding is attempted, as feeding a cold kitten can be life-threatening.
 For animal control concerns (e.g., aggressive behavior, public safety issues, or stray animals posing a risk), please contact your local municipal shelter or animal services department.
 If a cat has bitten someone, follow your county’s bite reporting protocol and contact local animal control for guidance.

 Thank you for caring about this cat/kitten and taking the time to seek help.